Wine Investing: How to Profit as a Fine Wine Investor

 Many of us think of wine as something to consume but not something to add to an investment portfolio.

 Lists of alternative investments often include investment-grade wine among assets like real estate and commodities.

-Purchasing the right types of wine can also be an inflation hedge.
-Hedges against inflation is on the mind of many people these days.
+Purchasing the right types of wine can be an inflation hedge.
+Hedges against inflation are on the minds of many people these days.

 What are the ways to invest in wine?